Magnetoresistance when Spin Effects on Conduction are Weak: Final Comments

 \section{Final Comments}

-If, as we have suggested, WAL caused by interaction-induced scattering is responsible for the bad metals' linear resistance, then translational symmetry is broken in these materials.
-As a consequence a diffuse (non-momentum-conserving) component should be seen in the single particle density of states and in excitation spectra such as ARPES, when analyzed as functions of momentum.
-This is in fact true in the cuprates and pnictides.
-In principle the scattering could be caused by anything that fluctuates at a time scale longer than the time $\tau = 4A$ required to go around a loop, which is three picoseconds for loops of area $A = (100 \, \AA)^2$.

-If the scattering source were truly static, then Universal Conductance Fluctuations should be seen in the magnetoconductance, and possibly individual phase coherent loops would be visible to STM experiments.
-We expect instead that the scattering is caused by interactions, so that UCFs will average to zero.
-In fact UCFs have not been reported in bad metals, although very few studies of the bad metals' magnetoconductance have been performed.
-If UCFs cannot be found in bad metals, this would indicate that scattering is indeed caused by time dependent fluctuations, like the fluctuating and glassy signals that have been observed in Refs. \cite{PhysRevLett.101.177004,PhysRevB.78.132513} using transport measurements and in Refs. \cite{PhysRevB.69.144510,zhang2018discovery} using muon spin relaxation.

-It is also worthwhile to point out that, if it is true that the linear magnetoresistance is caused by Cooperons and that the scattering source fluctuates with time, then magnetoresistance experiments on small nanorings fabricated from linear magnetoresistance materials and bad metals should observe that the carriers have charge $q_C = 2q_e$.
-In other words, Aharonov-Bohm oscillations will average to zero at the same time scale at which the scattering source fluctuates, while Altshuler-Aronov-Spivak oscillations will remain because they are robust against scattering.

-Lastly we point out that, in our view, one of the most important aspects of the present work is its methodology, which focuses on geometric analysis of electron and hole loops, and especially on the loop area distribution that can be obtained from Fourier transforms of magnetoconductance data.
-We have presented a non-perturbative framework for understanding fermion behavior that is completely independent of any assumptions about Fermi liquid physics and gives additional physical insight.
+In our view one of the most important aspects of the present work is its methodology, which focuses on geometric analysis of electron and hole loops, and especially on the loop area distribution that can be obtained from Fourier transforms of magnetoconductance data.
+We have presented a non-perturbative framework for understanding electron and hole behavior that that can give additional physical insight.
+This framework depends only on the assumption that neither the spin triplet nor the Zeeman term affect conduction, which is valid in topological insulators in the diffusive regime, and perhaps in other materials as well.
 We anticipate experiments focusing on the loop area distribution, with special attention to accessing large areas using carefully controlled small increments of the field, to removing leads effects, and to performing careful Fourier transforms.
 We also expect increased use of vector magnets and multi-dimensional Fourier transforms.

-\section{Alternate Regularizations.}
+\section{Alternate Regularizations}

-We demonstrate in this supporting information that reasonable regularizations of the Fourier transform of $x^{-1}$ produce a logarithm, and vice versa.
+We demonstrate in this appendix that reasonable regularizations of the Fourier transform of $x^{-1}$ produce a logarithm, and vice versa.
 In our first example we perform the Fourier transform of $x^{-1}$.

 $\mathcal{A}(\gamma=0,x_0=1,k) $ is approximately logarithmic in the range $x = \left[0, 0.1 \right] \times 2 \pi$, as can be verified by plotting $\mathcal{A}(\gamma=0,x_0=1,k) / \log(k)$.

 Our second example again performs the Fourier transform of $x^{-1}$, but with a different UV cutoff.